Disneyland One Day Itinerary [2024]

 • Magic Happens Parade (daytime parade)

 You should check the app to confirm showtimes for these during your visit.
-Note that while seeing both Fantasmic and Wondrous Journeys in the same night can be a lot, it is possible.
+Note that while seeing both Fantasmic and the feature show in the same night can be a lot, it is often possible.
 We’ll link to some “viewing guides” when we get to these at the end of the post.

 Other Entertainment, Attractions, and Characters.
 This is sort of a catchall for “everything else”, but without things like dining and shopping.
-Other entertainment would be things like the Dapper Dans, who perform on Main Street several times a day, or the Tale of the Lion King stage show held on select days.
+Other entertainment would be things like the Dapper Dans, who perform on Main Street several times a day, or seasonal events like the Pixar Pals Playtime Party.
 Other attractions includes things like Great Moments with Mr. Lincoln animatronic show and the Rivers of America boats—Mark Twain Riverboat and Sailing Ship Columbia.

 I could give you lists of these, but I think you should go to the app and make them yourself.
 Check the “Attractions”, “Entertainment”, and “Characters” sections of the app to get an idea of what’s offered.
 You might find that only one or two things make sense for your visit, or you might find that some of these are higher priority than most rides for you (lots of kids love Pirates Lair on Tom Sawyer Island, for example).